 |Southern Ute Indian or Ute Mountain Ute Reservation lands||$5,000|

-The LONE Incentive is a pilot program that started in 2019 and will run through December 31, 2021.
+The LONE Worker incentive is a pilot program that started in 2019 and will run through December 31, 2022.
 Policies, programs, and rules will adapt as needed.

-Your company needs to receive a Job Growth Incentive Tax Credit to receive the LONE Incentive.
+Your company needs to receive a Job Growth Incentive Tax Credit to receive the LONE Worker incentive.

 Average annual wages for the jobs need to be at least 100% of the average annual wage in the county where the primary project will be located.
 For example, if the primary project is in Jefferson County and the remote worker is in Kiowa County, the remote worker's wage will be included in the total project's average.
 The average of all workers' wages needs to be at least 100% of the average annual wage in Jefferson County.